masakk1/AITility/README.md

 > These are just for me, they might change in the future or be removed.

 - [ ] Release the binaries directly
+- [ ] Solve the need for "sudo" and add it to path directly
 - [x] Make use of a custom config file
 - [ ] Expand the config file
 - [ ] Redesign the fix command